 Map A: All Legal Inns, 1292-1350

-This map shows the earliest known legal inns.
-Legal inns were started when law schools were banned from within the city walls in the thirteenth century, first by a papal bull in 1218 and then by a decree of Henry III in 1234.
-Legal teaching, therefore, jumped the city walls into the neighboring suburban ward of Farringdon to the west.
-Documentation mentioning the legal inns, none of it detailed, begins in the 1340s with the Inns of Court and the earliest Inns of Chancery.
-The focus of this map is on the Holborn area before the founding of the “great inn” by the Chancery clerk John Tamworth in 1350.
+Map A shows the earliest known legal inns in the “legal quarter” of the city.
+These legal inns were started when common law schools were banned from within the city walls in the thirteenth century, first by a papal bull in 1218 and then by a decree of Henry III in 1234.
+Common law teaching, therefore, jumped the city walls into the neighboring suburban ward of Farringdon to the west.
+Documentation mentioning the legal inns, none of it detailed, begins in the 1340s with the Inns of Court and the earliest Inns of Chancery, so it is likely that there were other informal inns whose existence in unknown earlier in the fourteenth century.
+The focus of this map is on the Farringdon area before the founding of the “great inn” by the Chancery clerk John Tamworth in 1350.

 The Earlier Inns

-Of the Inns of Court, Lincoln’s Inn was on Holborn from early in the fourteenth century and was the only peripatetic Inn of Court.
 Of the inns marked with green labels, only two, Thavies Inn and Clifford’s Inn, survived as “Inns of Chancery” by the time of Fortescue.
-Furnival’s Inn is shown as on the Tudor London 1989 map, but in 1350 it was not yet an Inn of Chancery.
+Furnival’s Inn is shown as on the base map, but in 1350 it was not yet an Inn of Chancery.

 - Clifford’s Inn was leased in 1340 to David Wollore, Keeper of the Rolls of the Chancery, and in 1344 to apprentices to the law, so it is one of the earliest Inns of Chancery.
-Despite the proximity to the Chancery headquarters (the Domus Conversorum or House of [Jewish] Converts on Chancery Lane), the legal society of Clifford’s Inn had no real Chancery connection.
+Despite the proximity to the Chancery headquarters (which by the fourteenth century was established in the Domus Conversorum or House of [Jewish] Converts on Chancery Lane), the legal society of Clifford’s Inn had no real connections with Chancery clerks other than Wollore.

 Other Possible Inns

-The following are mapped and described in detail by Williams, but omitted by Baker (Inns of Chancery, p. ??), who says that Williams “tended to assume, without evidence, that any house belonging to a judge or official would have contained a body of clerks and students” We leave to other scholars to judge the validity of Williams’ evidence, when it is possible to check it.
-These inns are therefore more likely proto-Inns of Chancery but should be at least noted on a map of medieval legal London.
+The following are mapped and described in detail by Williams, but omitted by Baker, who says that Williams “tended to assume, without evidence, that any house belonging to a judge or official would have contained a body of clerks and students” (IoC, p.
+6 n.
+34).
+We leave to other scholars to judge the validity of Williams’ evidence, when it is possible to check it.
+These inns are therefore more likely proto-Inns of Chancery but should at least be noted on a map of medieval legal London.
+See the TIC for the basic details.
+The other early inns might include:

-- Sir Richard Willoughby was a justice who had an inn in the 1330s where apprentices lived and also some disreputable “rents” in the area.
-Baker believes that it was probably not a legal inn but Willoughby’s home, and that the real legal inn was The Long Entry in the same area (see next map).
+- Willoughby’s Inn.
+Baker believes that it was probably not a legal inn but Willoughby’s home, and that the real legal inn was St. George’s Inn/The Long Entry in the same area.

-- Bishop of Chichester’s Inn possibly had both clerks of the Chancery (it was right across from the Domus Conversorum and hence very convenient for clerks) and apprentices to the law in the fourteenth century to at least 1350 but was leased to the current Lincoln’s Inn in 1422.
-Previously members of Lincoln’s Inn had occupied perhaps two properties, including the one on Holborn shown on the map.
+- The Bishop of Chichester’s Inn probably had as residents both clerks of the Chancery (it was right across from the Domus Conversorum and hence very convenient for clerks) and apprentices-to-the-law in the fourteenth century to at least 1350, but it was leased to the current Lincoln’s Inn in 1422.
+Previously members of Lincoln’s Inn had occupied perhaps two properties, including one on Holborn.